CoLucas22/MRI_Asymmetry_Analysis_Pipeline/README.md

 ---

 ## 👤 Author
-Developed by **Corentin Lucas**, PhD in INRIA Rennes, Dyliss Team, for medical imaging analysis.
+Developed by **Corentin Lucas**, PhD Student in INRIA Rennes, Dyliss Team, for medical imaging analysis and research of microbiome biomarkers related to Crohn's disease.